LohithTheCoder/material-ui/docs/src/pages/components/css-baseline/css-baseline.md

 ## Global reset

-You might be familiar with [normalize.css](https://github.com/necolas/normalize.css), a collection of HTML element and attribute style-normalizations.
+You might be familiar  a collection of HTML element and attribute style-normalizations.

 ```jsx
 import React from 'react';